Thor110/AlienTrilogyRessurected/README.md

 - Multiple UVs across the games levels, lifts and doors need fixing.
 - The UVs for the Queens Egg Sack from the final level need fixing.
 - A trigger for a lift with an inaccessible secret needs fixing on L371LEV as noted by Bobblen. ( https://www.avpgalaxy.net/forum/index.php?topic=67544.0 )
-- Create an installer script to patch the relevant bytes rather than providing the entire level for L906LEV when all fixes are done.

 # Road Map